UBC-Solar/sunlink/README.md

 The cellular module on Daybreak runs MicroPython and can make HTTP requests which means it can communicate with the telemetry cluster directly.

 The radio module, however, is more complicated.
 It can only send a serial stream to a radio receiver.
-This radio receiver, when connected to a host computer, makes available the stream of bytes coming from the radio transmitter over a serial port.
+This radio receiver, when connected to a host computer, makes the stream of bytes coming from the radio transmitter available over a serial port.
 Unfortunately, this still leaves a gap between the incoming data stream and the telemetry cluster.

 This is where the `link_telemetry.py` script (AKA the telemetry link) comes in.
-Its main function is to bridge the gap between the incoming data stream by splitting the data stream into individual messages, packaging each message in a JSON object, and finally making an HTTP request to the parser.
+Its main function is to bridge the gap between the incoming data stream and the telemetry cluster by splitting the data stream into individual messages, packaging each message in a JSON object, and finally making an HTTP request to the cluster.

 > **NOTE:** the only way for a data source (e.g., radio, cellular, etc.) to access the telemetry cluster is to make HTTP requests to the parser.
 No direct access to the Influx or Grafana containers is available.
 Only the parser can directly communicate with those services.